-(ii) Stable marital relationship and/or commitment and stability in existing family relationships and/or the ability to sustain long-term relationships that would provide a base for an adoptive child.
+(ii) Stable marital or cohabiting relationship and/or commitment and stability in other existing family relationships and/or the ability to sustain long-term relationships that would provide a base for an adoptive child.

 (iii) Proper motivation and realistic expectations of a child who has experienced trauma and other effects of abuse and neglect.